IBM/aspera-cli/README.md

         --previews-folder=VALUE      Preview folder in storage root
         --temp-folder=VALUE          Path to temp folder
         --skip-folders=VALUE         List of folder to skip
-        --case=VALUE                 Basename of output for for test --scan-path=VALUE            Subpath in folder id to start scan in (default=/) --scan-id=VALUE              Folder id in storage to start scan in, default is access key main folder id --mimemagic=ENUM             Use Mime type detection of gem mimemagic: [no], yes
+        --base=VALUE                 Basename of output for for test --scan-path=VALUE            Subpath in folder id to start scan in (default=/) --scan-id=VALUE              Folder id in storage to start scan in, default is access key main folder id --mimemagic=ENUM             Use Mime type detection of gem mimemagic: [no], yes